-The Effectiveness of Acceptance and Commitment Therapy on Self-Awareness and Self-Affirmation in Patients with Thalassemia
+Effectiveness of Compassion-Focused Acceptance and Commitment Therapy (ACT) on Quality of Life in Male Patients with Painful Spinal Cord Injury

 About the Journal